Nisha-Dodiya/JavaScript-Calculator/README.md

 # JavaScript Calculator
-A simple calculator built using HTML, CSS, and Vanilla JavaScript.
+A simple calculator built using HTML5, CSS3, and  JavaScript.
 This project performs basic arithmetic operations and helped me practice DOM manipulation, event handling, and JavaScript logic.

 ## Features :